 51.11 Days Central Bhutan Tour

-This itinerary covers the best of Historic Central and western Bhutan.
-The tour includes a visit to Bumthang valley, Local domestic flight experience from Bumthang to Paro Airport and Popular Tiger Nest Hike.
+This itinerary covers the Best of Historic Central and western Bhutan.
+The tour includes a visit to Bumthang valley, a Local domestic flight experience from Bumthang to Paro Airport and Popular Tiger Nest Hike.

 Recommended Accommodation in Bhutan:

 Without proper and comfortable accommodation, Bhutan vacation will be questionable.
-We have carefully selected the best hotels recommended by our past clients and having good reviews in Trip Advisor.
+We have carefully selected the best hotels recommended by our past clients and have good reviews on Trip Advisor.
 Some hotels mentioned may be over your budget but will make sure that we give the best pocket-friendly deal.

 Luxury hotels that we have included are optional and do not include in the Daily Bhutan Tariff.
 Clients wishing to upgrade their stay can do so upon paying the extra cost.